Revisiting and Generalizing the Dual Iteration for Static and Robust Output-Feedback Synthesis: Robust Output-Feedback -Design

 Note that \eqref{RS::exa::mis} is a reasonable approximation for $\alpha(t)$ between $-20$ and $20$ degrees, i.e., $|\alpha(t)| \in [0, \pi/9]$.
 The constants are given by

 The terms in the latter three constants are

 The goal is to find a controller such that the commanded acceleration maneuvers $n_c$ are tracked and such that the physical limitations of the fin actuator are not exceeded.
-Precisely, the objectives are: \begin{itemize} \item rise-time less than $0.35$ $\mathrm{s}$, steady state error less than $1\%$ and overshoot less than $10\%$. \item tail fin deflection less than $25$ $\mathrm{deg}$ and tail fin deflection rate less than $25$ $\mathrm{deg}/ \mathrm{s}$ per commanded $g$. \end{itemize} We assume at first that $\alpha$, $n_c - n$ and $M$ are available for control and design, similarly as in \cite{ BalPac92, Hel95, SchNji97, PrePos08} a gain-scheduling controller.
-The latter controller will depend in a nonlinear fashion on the parameters $\alpha$ and $M$ that appear in \eqref{RS::exa::mis}.
+Precisely, the objectives are: \begin{itemize} \item rise-time less than $0.35$ $\mathrm{s}$, steady state error less than $1\%$ and overshoot less than $10\%$. \item tail fin deflection less than $25$ $\mathrm{deg}$ and tail fin deflection rate less than $25$ $\mathrm{deg}/ \mathrm{s}$ per commanded $g$. \end{itemize} First, we assume that $\alpha$, $n_c - n$ and $M$ are available for control and, similarly as in \cite{ BalPac92, Hel95, SchNji97, PrePos08}, design a gain-scheduling controller.
+The latter controller will depend in a nonlinear fashion on the parameters $\alpha$ and $M$ in \eqref{RS::exa::mis}.
 To this end we can rewrite \eqref{RS::exa::mis} as

 which includes the measurable signal $\alpha$ as an output.
 In particular, the above system is the feedback interconnection of an LTI plant $P$ and a time-varying operator $\Delta$.
-Following \cite{SchNji97}, we aim to design a controller that ensures that the closed-loop specifications are satisfied consider by considering the weighted synthesis interconnection as depicted in Fig. \ref{RS::fig::missile_exa}.
-Here, the fin is driven by $G_\mathrm{act}$, an actuator of second order
+Following \cite{SchNji97}, we aim to design a controller that ensures that the closed-loop specifications are satisfied, by considering the weighted synthesis interconnection as depicted in Fig. \ref{RS::fig::missile_exa}.
+Here, the fin is driven by the output of $G_\mathrm{act}$, an actuator of second order modeled as

 The exogenous disturbances $d_1$ and $d_2$ are used to model measurement noise.
 The ideal model and weighting filters are given by